PM reviews vaccine work in Ahmedabad, Hyderabad and Pune | Business

 PM reviews vaccine work in Ahmedabad, Hyderabad and Pune

 Prime Minister Narendra Modi on Saturday visited Ahmedabad, Hyderabad and Pune to review coronavirus vaccine development work there.
-The Prime Minister's Office (PMO) said the day-long visit was aimed at getting a first-hand perspective of the preparations, challenges and roadmap in India's endeavour to vaccinate its citizens.
+The Prime Minister's Office said the day-long visit was aimed at getting a first-hand perspective of the preparations, challenges and road map in India's endeavour to vaccinate its citizens.

 Modi began by visiting pharma major Zydus Cadila's manufacturing facility near Ahmedabad.
 Wearing a PPE kit, he reviewed the vaccine development process at the company's research centre, located over 20 km from Ahmedabad.
 Modi was extensively briefed about the vaccine work at the plant by the company officials.
 He was briefed about the vaccine production procedure.
 He interacted with scientists and vaccine developers, an official said.